 Combined Renal and Solid Organ Transplant Fellowship

-The Combined Renal and Solid Organ Transplant Fellowship is a Texas Medical Board-approved program offered by the Department of Pathology at UT Southwestern Medical Center.
-It is a one-year fellowship with comprehensive training in native kidney and solid organ (renal, liver, heart, lung, pancreas) transplant pathology.
+Our Combined Renal and Solid Organ Transplant Fellowship (CRSOT) is a one-year ACGME-accredited program with comprehensive training in native kidney and solid organ (renal, liver, heart and lung) transplant pathology.

 The fellow will receive in-depth exposure to all aspects of evaluation, including light, immunofluorescence, and electron microscopies.
 Adult and pediatric specimens are well represented.
 The fellow is given graduated responsibility for handling cases and will become proficient in interpreting immunofluorescence microscopy, electron microscopy, and all typical and immunohistochemical light microscopic stains used in renal and solid organ transplant pathology.